Valérie Trierweiler

 Valérie Trierweiler ([valeʁi tʁiɛʁvɛlɛːʁ]; née Massonneau; born 16 February 1965) is a French journalist and author.
 She has hosted political talk shows and has contributed to Paris Match.
-She is best known for having been the partner of the president of France, François Hollande, until January 2014.
+She is best known for having been the companion of the president of France, François Hollande, until January 2014.

 Early life

 Valérie Massonneau was born in Angers, the fifth child of six.
 Her father, Jean-Noël Massonneau, had lost a leg on a landmine during the Second World War, when he was 13, and died at the age of 53, when his daughter was 21.
 Her mother worked at the front desk of the Angers ice rink following the death of her father.

 Massonneau studied history and political science and obtained a Diplôme d'études supérieures spécialisées in political science from the University of Paris 1 Pantheon-Sorbonne.

 Career

 In 2005, Trierweiler began to host political talk shows, especially interviews, on the Direct 8 television channel.
 She fronted the weekly political talk show Le Grand 8 until 2007 and with Mikaël Guedj has co-hosted the weekly show Politiquement parlant ("politically speaking") since September of that year.

 In 2012, Trierweiler announced that she would keep her contract as a journalist with the Paris Match magazine during the presidency of her boyfriend, Francois Hollande.

 On 12 June 2012, Trierweiler caused widespread controversy by tweeting in support of Olivier Falorni, who was standing for election as a dissident socialist candidate at La Rochelle, against Ségolène Royal, Hollande's former partner.
 Hollande had already made public his own support for Royal's campaign.

 In 2017, Trierweiler published her first novel, Le secret d'Adèle.
 The book is about the life of Adele Bloch-Bauer, best known for Gustav Klimt's Portrait of Adele Bloch-Bauer I.